krajj7/BotHack/README.md

 BotHack – A Nethack Bot Framework

-An attempt at an implementation of a NetHack bot framework as a base for my master's thesis (at http://www.mff.cuni.cz/to.en).

 Written in Clojure but provides an API for bots in Java or other JVM-based languages.
 No game modifications are relied upon to make the game more accessible for a bot, so bots can play on public servers (like http://alt.org/nethack/).

 Inspired by previous bots and bot frameworks, in particular [TAEB](http://taeb.github.io), [Saiph](https://github.com/canidae/saiph) and [Pogamut](http://pogamut.cuni.cz).

-**PLEASE NOTE**:  The project is not yet finished.
-Feedback is welcome but I cannot accept any code contributions until my thesis is finished (ETA Q2 2015).

 ## Documentation